antistud/CoFoundSite/docs/idea.md

 # Submit Your Idea

-### CoFound is actively seeking participants in the IDEA Series 0 Accelerator.
+### We are actively seeking participants in the 2021 IDEA Series 0 Accelerator.

-Participants in the IDEA Series 0 Accelerator will be matched with businesses from the around the Grand Island area to help develope there idea or build up on problems that those business already have.
+Participants in the 2021 IDEA Series 0 Accelerator will be matched with businesses from around the Grand Island area to help develop their idea or build upon problems that those businesses already have.

-The IDEA series Accelerator is made up of four rounds.
+The IDEA Accelerator is made up of four rounds.
 Identify, Define, Experiment, and Accelerator.
-Rounds broken into a series of tasks designed to help you grow your idea.
-Each round is required to be completed with in 3 weeks followed with one week of evaluation and feedback.
-Participants will be awarded funding at the end of each round to be used towards growing there idea.
+Series are broken into stages designed to help you grow your idea.
+Each stage is required to be completed within 2 weeks.
+Participants will be awarded funding at the end of each round to be used towards growing their idea.

 **Who should apply?**
 Anyone with the innovator spirit.